POLL-As euro zone recession deepens, ECB to scale up bond buying next month

 By Richa Rebello

-BENGALURU, May 15 (Reuters) - The euro zone economy's worst recession on record will be even deeper than predicted less than a month ago, according to a Reuters poll of economists.
-They also said the European Central Bank will ramp up bond buying next month.
+BENGALURU, May 15 (Reuters) - The euro zone economy's worst recession on record will be even deeper than forecast less than a month ago, according to a Reuters poll of economists who said the European Central Bank will ramp up its bond-buying again next month.

-An economic recovery from the coronavirus pandemic, which has claimed nearly 300,000 lives globally, will largely depend on the effectiveness of individual governments in preventing a second wave of infections despite easings of lockdown restrictions.
+An economic recovery from the coronavirus pandemic, which has killed nearly 300,000 people globally, will largely depend on the effectiveness of individual governments in preventing a second wave of infections despite easings of lockdown restrictions.

+Fears about that risk meant a broad measure of European stocks .STOXX was set to end the week 3% lower - the biggest weekly fall since the mid-March rout in global shares - while euro zone government bond yields have tumbled.

-The May 11-14 Reuters poll of nearly 80 economists marks the third downgrade to the economic outlook in a little over a month and is despite the ECB's adding hundreds of billions of euros to its balance sheet and governments announcing stimulus worth trillions of euros.
+The May 11-14 Reuters poll of nearly 80 economists marks the third downgrade to the economic outlook in a little over a month, despite the ECB adding hundreds of billions of euros to its balance sheet and governments announcing stimulus worth trillions of euros.

 The euro zone economy is expected to contract 7.5% in 2020, more than the 5.4% predicted three weeks ago, with the worst of the blow expected this quarter.

-After contracting 3.8% in January-March, its sharpest quarter-on-quarter decline since 1995, the latest poll showed the economy shrinking by nearly three times that pace in April-June, by 11.3%, more than the 9.6% predicted last month.
+After contracting 3.8% in January-March, its sharpest quarter-on-quarter decline since 1995, the economy was shown in the latest poll shrinking by 11.3% in April-June, more than the 9.6% predicted last month.

 "While the lion's share of this year's U.S. fiscal stimulus is geared toward smoothing household income through labour market dislocations, European governments have provided firms with wage guarantees and expanded short-time work incentives to reduce labour market dislocations," economists at JP Morgan said.